-The total amount of energy that an object, such as a star, radiates into space every second.
-Luminosity depends on both the surface area and the surface temperature of an object, so that, for example, two stars with the same surface temperature but different luminosity must differ in size.
+Luminosity is the total amount of energy that an object, such as a star, radiates into space every second.
+It depends on both the surface area and the surface temperature of an object, so that, for example, two stars with the same surface temperature but different luminosity must differ in size.

 Luminosity, L, is measured in watts (W) or in terms of solar luminosity Lsun (3.9 × 1026 W) and is related to bolometric magnitude (Mbol) by the formula: